 Due to engraving, smoke is produced from the surface of the wood.
 This smoke accumulates around the object and increases its temperature.
 Therefore, it is another reason for burn marks because of its high temperature.
 In addition, the smoke also turns the wood yellow.

 The smoke can be blown away with the help of an air assist.
-For laser engraving machines, an air assist is an essential part.
+For a laser engraver, an air assist is an essential part.
 It provides a steady and high-pressure airflow to blow the hot smoke.

-Laser engraving masking tape is an excellent idea to avoid burn marks.
+Laser engraving masking tape is an excellent idea to avoid burn marks for wood engraving.
 When you apply the tape, the first thing that comes in contact with the laser beams is the tape.
 It prevents the smoke or fumes produced during engraving, so the burn marks are prevented.
-After engraving, the tape can easily be peeled off from the surface.
+After laser engraving, the tape can easily be peeled off from the surface.

 The reason behind burn marks is the excessive temperature.
 When you make the wood piece wet, the water helps in reducing the temperature.
 It is one of the easiest ways to prevent wood burns, but after doing it, you need to let the wood dry.
 Keep in mind that water can also affect the wood's shape and appearance.